 The only pitfall is an unusual faint smell that may hang around for a short period.
 However, the smell will definitely dissipate really quickly and, if you ask me, I find it very pleasant.
 I suppose it is related to joyful childhood memories hence it’s difficult for me to make a detached judgment about the smell.

 It isn’t that hard to find cooking ammonia.
 Either you order it online or you can purchase it in Greek and Middle East delis.

-If you cannot find cooking ammonia or you don’t want to use any, substitute with double quantity of baking powder.
+If you cannot find it or you don’t want to use any, substitute with a double quantity of baking powder.
 No matter what, I highly recommend to use this ingredient and bake these traditional cookies along with thousands of Greeks all around the world.
 You won’t regret it.
 Promise!

 I know that all-purpose flour is your good-to-go flour.
 But can we make these cookies even better?
 Sure, we can!
 I would recommend pastry flour for this recipe for outstanding outcome.
 Pastry flour provides the perfect balance between tenderness and a good structure.
 Meaning, your cookies will be lighter and tender but they won’t fall apart.
 However, you may use all-purpose flour and make delicious cookies as well.